KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 #### Layer Manifest File Format

-On Windows and Linux (desktop), the loader uses manifest files to discover layer libraries and layers.
+On Windows, Linux and MacOS (desktop), the loader uses manifest files to discover layer libraries and layers.
 The desktop loader doesn't directly query the layer library except during chaining.
 This is to reduce the likelihood of loading a malicious layer into memory.
 Instead, details are read from the